 We are fortunate to benefit from a hardworking and very dedicated PTFA.
-This group of parents give up their time to organise and run various school based fund raising events.
-As you can imagine they are very keen to hear from anyone who might be able to contribute in some way and on some occasions helping these events take place.
+This small group of parents give up their time to organise and run various school based fund raising events.
+They are a very open group and are always very keen to hear from anyone who might be able to contribute in some way and on some occasions helping these events take place.
 Just by committing to help at just one event you will be making a significant contribution to their success.
 Everyone is welcome to come along to the P.T.F.A. meetings.
 Traditionally they have taken place on the second Tuesday of each term in one of the village pubs.
-This is not happening at the moment because of the Covid restrictions however the members are keen to ensure they are able to continue with their fantastic fund raising efforts.
-In the build up to events further meetings take place in school on a Friday morning.
+In the build up to events further meetings may take place in school on a Friday morning.
 Many of our members work full time and so anytime spared is greatly appreciated by the school.
 If you would like to know more about the work of our P.T.F.A. they can be contacted via the school office.